 While any organisation can freely use the tool, conducting a CHS self-assessment forms part of CHS Alliance membership requirements and follows a two-year cycle.
 When a member undertakes a self-assessment, it is asked to communicate any learning linked to the self-assessment tool to the Alliance.
 In the year after the self-assessment was conducted, members then report on progress made against an improvement plan (reporting is due at the end of that year).
 Two years after the initial self-assessment, members perform another self-assessment.
 When they submit the new self-assessment, they are asked to analyse and highlight differences and progress made in between the two most recent self-assessments.

-Please note that the self-assessment tool is currently only available in English and French.
-If you would like to support translations, in particular in Arabic and Spanish, please email us.
+Please note that the self-assessment tool is currently only available in English, French and Spanish.
+If you would like to support translations, in particular in Arabic, please email us.
 Note, however, that consolidated self-assessment reports need to be submitted in English.

 To support a process of continuous quality improvement, a self-assessment needs to feed into the design, implementation and monitoring of an improvement plan.